isabella232/magento-learn.en/help/free-video-library/create-a-custom-theme-based-on-the-magento-2-luma-theme.md

 ---
 # Create a Custom Theme based on the Magento 2 Luma theme

-Magento 2 become with the lot of improvements, including theming and frontend as well.
-In this video, we’ll see how to create custom theme based on the Magento “Luma” theme.
-As the result, we will create basic custom theme and analyze the new concept of theming in Magento 2.
+In this video, we’ll review creating a custom theme based on the Magento “Luma” theme.
+Then we will create a basic custom theme and analyze the concept of Magento 2 theming.

 #### Who is this video for?
 * Developers

-#### To make it happen we will follow the steps below:
+#### To accomplish this, follow the steps below:
 * Create a directory for the theme
 * Add a declaration file **theme.xml**
 * Add **registration.php** file